facebookresearch/faiss/index.rst

 - return all elements that are within a given radius of the query point (range search)

 - store the index on disk rather than in RAM.

+- index binary vectors rather than floating-point vectors

+- ignore a subset of index vectors according to a predicate on the vector ids.

 Install
 -------